-Over my two week trip island hopping around The Bahamas, I managed to visit 13 islands and cays.
-Some locals even told me that I’d seen more of The Bahamas than they had.
-So I feel confident in declaring that the Exuma Cays were my favorite place in The Bahamas.
+Over my two week trip island hopping around the Bahamas, I managed to visit 13 islands and cays.
+Some locals even told me that I’d seen more of the Bahamas than they had.
+So I feel confident in declaring that the Exuma Cays are my favorite place in the Bahamas.
 Nassau is easy to reach in as little as an hour from Florida and three hours from NYC, Philadelphia or even Toronto on a number of daily direct flights.
-Getting to the Exuma Cays are a bit more of a challenge.
+Travel to Exuma is a bit more of a challenge.
 Though daily flights operate on airlines like SkyBahamas, it’s a tad more expensive once you get there with far fewer hotel options than bustling Nassau.
-I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exuma Cays on the Exuma Powerboat Adventure I went on from Nassau.
+I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exumas on the Exuma Powerboat Adventure day tour I went on from Nassau.

-The powerboat offers a shaded inside for those that want to escape the sun and spray.
-The more adventurous, or maybe a more accurate description would be just asking for it, can take a seat up front.
-I opted for inside since I would be getting plenty of sunshine while on our private island for the day.
+Powerboat Adventures whisks you from Nassau to Exuma in style.
+The powerboat offers a shaded inside area for those that want to escape the sun and spray.
+The more adventurous, or maybe a more accurate description would be the just asking for it, can take a seat up front.
+I opted for inside since I would be getting plenty of sunshine while on our private island, Ship Channel Cay, for the day.

-The tour included two stops and the first was at Allan’s Cay, home to about 30 or so critically endangered Exuma Rock Iguanas.
+Powerboat Adventures Exuma escaptes include two stops, and the first was at Allan’s Cay.
+The cay is home to about 30 or so critically endangered Exuma Rock Iguanas.
 There are estimated to be only around 1300 left and any islands where they live are protected from development for conservation efforts.

-I’d gotten to visit with the Exuma Rock Iguanas on Leaf Cay, once owned by Nicholas Cage, while staying in the Exumas.
-These guys on Allan’s Cay were a lot more skittish, running up to grab the grapes we’d brought from them and then scurrying back inside the bush.
-I think maybe because this was a much larger group tour than the one I’d gone on to see them on Leaf Cay.
-I fed the iguanas my handful of grapes and used the rest of the 20 minutes we stopped to enjoy a swim in the crystal clear waters instead.
+I’d already visited with the Exuma Rock Iguanas on Leaf Cay, once owned by Nicholas Cage, while staying in the Exumas a few days earlier.
+The Exuma Rock Iguanas on Allan’s Cay were a lot more skittish, running up to grab the grapes we’d brought fir them and then scurrying back inside the bush.

 Sufficiently filled up on snacks and with drinks in hand, the stingrays now commanded our group’s attention.
 Many of these uninhabited islands were once stopping points for fisherman to clean their catch and the stingrays got used to the sound of the boat engines meaning an easy meal.
 Not long after we arrived, we could see the dark silhouettes of the stingrays coming to see if we’d brought them anything.